-For more information, please see the Bench Book Chapter entitled Human Trafficking.
+For more information, please see the Bench Book chapter entitled Commercial Sexual Exploitation of Children.

 Special Issue: Children in foster care and children who run away are at a higher risk of becoming victims of human trafficking.
 The first hours after a child or youth runs away can be critical to maintaining safety and preventing victimization.
 Consider holding hearings to determine what efforts have been made to locate missing children.